Workers' Comp for Retailers

 Retail professionals may be easily injured in their workplaces and should carry appropriate insurance coverage in case of accidents.
 Workers’ compensation, sometimes called workers’ comp or workman’s comp, can help cover medical fees and lost wages for retail-work-related injuries.

 Not only is workers’ comp coverage legally required for almost all retail businesses with employees‚ but it also helps provide protection for the business by reducing its financial risk.
-For every dollar spent on a workers’ comp claim, $5 are spent in indirect costs—such as lost productivity, hiring and retraining retail staff, and replacing or repairing damaged equipment.

 The most common injuries experienced by retail company employees are: